tjtelan/tjtelan.github.io/content/blog/building-a-unix-shell-in-rust-part-2.md

 [taxonomies]
 tags = ["rust", "how-to"]
 +++
 This is the 2nd part of a series where I document writing a command shell in Rust.
-In the [previous post](./blog/building-a-unix-shell-in-rust-part-1.md) I reviewed what a shell is, and broke that down into stages I can use to organize my code.
+In the [previous post](@/blog/building-a-unix-shell-in-rust-part-1.md) I reviewed what a shell is, and broke that down into stages I can use to organize my code.

 ### Getting user input
 First thing we need to do is create a project.
-Let’s use Cargo to create this for us.
+Let's use Cargo to create this for us.

 ```sh
 $ cargo new --bin rust-shell